charlieschwabacher/gestalt/README.md

 Object relationships
 --------------------
-Gestalt needs information about the relationships between objects to generate a database schema and efficient queries for resolution.
+Gestalt needs information about the relationships between objects to generate a database schema and efficient queries.
 You provide this using the `@relationship` directive and a syntax inspired by [Neo4j](//github.com/neo4j/neo4j)'s Cypher query language.

 ```GraphQL